The widest range of applications

-Without additives PVC would not be a particularly useful substance, but its compatibility with a wide range of additives – to soften it, colour it, make it more processable or longer lasting, results in a broad range of potential applications from car underbody seals and flexible roof membranes to pipes and window profiles.
-PVC products can be rigid or flexible, opaque or transparent, coloured and insulating or conducting.
-There is not just one PVC but a whole family of products tailor-made to suit the needs of each application.
+Without additives, PVC would not be a useful substance.
+However, PVC is compatible with a wide range of additives that can soften it, colour it, or make it more processable or longer lasting.
+This means that PVC can be used in a broad range of applications, from car seals and flexible roof membranes to pipes and window frames.
+PVC products can be rigid or flexible, opaque transparent or coloured, and insulating or conducting.
+There is not just one PVC but a whole family of PVC forms, tailor-made to suit the needs of each application.
 Unlike most other thermoplastics, the majority of PVC applications have a lifetime of between 10 and 100 years.
-This requires proven durability and stabilisers play an important part in achieving such performance.
+PVC’s durability is achieved through the use of stabilisers.
 All polymers require stabilisers of one sort or another; PVC is no different in this respect.

-The second method is to blend the ingredients in either a low or high-speed mixer and then transfer the powder to a melt compounder.
-This can either be a compounding extruder, or other special equipment for making PVC compounds.
-These produce a melt which, when cool, is cut into granules ready for processing.
-In a specialised process, liquid compounds known as plastisols, are produced as dispersions of very fine PVC polymer particles in liquid organic media.
+The second compounding method blends together the ingredients in either a low or high-speed mixer, and then transfers the powder to a melt compounder.
+This produces a melt which, when cool, is cut into granules ready for processing.
+In a specialised process, liquid compounds known as plastisols are produced as dispersions of very fine PVC polymer particles in organic liquid.
 PVC compounds are made into products using a variety of processing methods which include extrusion, injection moulding, blow moulding, calendering, spreading and coating.